-Several decades ago, private resorts sprang up in Tuscan towns like Montecatini, Chianciano and Rapolano.
-Italians flocked there on weekends and holidays to relax and unwind, taking advantage of discounted package deals.
-Time has taken its toll on many of these places and though you can still find decent facilities, the quality can vary dramatically.
-Most are comprised of several indoor and outdoor pools filled with mineral-rich waters of varying temperatures (even the warmest pool is cooler than the typical jacuzzi in the States).
-Depending on the mineral content, the water might look slightly opaque or the pool bottom might feel a bit slimy and rubbery underfoot.
-You typically wade around in the water for 15 to 20 minute sessions while the minerals work their magic, then relax on a lounge chair in between soaks.
-You’ll find locker rooms and often a steam bath and sauna, especially if there is a spa.
-Day rates at the average terme range from 10 to 20 euro, and you need to bring a swim cap, flip flops, a towel and shampoo.
+Several decades ago, private resorts offering spa services sprang up in Tuscan towns such as Montecatini, Chianciano, and Rapolano.
+These resorts were popular among Italians who would go there on weekends and holidays to relax and unwind, taking advantage of discounted package deals.
+However, over time, the quality of these resorts has varied dramatically.
+Many of these places are now comprised of indoor and outdoor pools filled with mineral-rich waters of varying temperatures.
+The water may appear slightly opaque or the pool bottom may feel slimy and rubbery.
+Visitors typically spend 15-20 minutes in the water, allowing the minerals to work their magic before relaxing on a lounge chair in between soaks.
+Amenities such as locker rooms, steam baths, and saunas are often available, particularly if there is a spa on-site.
+Day rates at the average terme range from 10 to 20 euros, and visitors are typically required to bring their own swim caps, flip flops, towels, and shampoo.

 My advice for visiting a terme, or spa, in Italy is to go for the best.
 Rather than settling for low-quality, overcrowded facilities, consider spending a bit more to visit a luxurious resort or complex.
 These can often be visited for the day at a cost similar to a nice meal in Florence.
 Two personal favorites of mine are located in southern Tuscany, in an area where the thermal waters are particularly potent.
 One of these is the village of San Casciano dei Bagni, known for its thermal springs and breathtaking panoramic views.
 The other is Fonteverde, a beautiful 19th century Medici palace with thermal pools surrounded by spectacular views.